 I’ve always loved “to-do” lists and use them in my professional and personal life.
 When Congress is in session there is so much going on around me that my list helps me feel grounded.
 Every day I list the tasks I need to finish and try to put them in order of importance.
 If I’m waiting for approval from someone or need to follow up on an email – I make note of that too.
-Everyday before I leave work I update my to-do list to give me a head start the next day.
+Every day before I leave work I update my to-do list to give me a head start the next day.
 This is especially after a weekend where I come back in and am trying to remember what the heck I was working on last Friday.

 I also use lists at home.
 Every Friday night I list what I hope to accomplish that weekend.
-Usually it reads like this: laundry, vacuum all floors, clean the bathroom, fix the needle on my sewing machine, (I’m probably making myself sound older here than I actually am), exercise, work on my blog.
+Usually, it reads like this: laundry, vacuum all floors, clean the bathroom, fix the needle on my sewing machine, (I’m probably making myself sound older here than I actually am), exercise, work on my blog.
 I don’t always finish everything, and that’s okay.
 Sometimes the extra chores I try to tackle Monday or Tuesday (we’ll see).
 And if I don’t get to them that week, well, they go to the top of the following weekend’s list.

-Lastly, but perhaps most important, I use lists to make sure I am keeping up with my life goals, and accomplishing them.
+Lastly, but perhaps most importantly, I use lists to make sure I am keeping up with my life goals, and accomplishing them.
 Many of us have seen the Post-It commercial of the girl trying out for the basketball team who keeps jumping towards her goals a little bit more each day.
 I watched that commercial about a dozen times before I heard the line, “When you write something down, you’re 42 percent more likely to make it happen.”
 Now, I can’t verify those claims but it sure sounded inspiring to me.
 And I know it to be pretty true with my goals: the ones I write down I work harder at accomplishing.

 My life goals right now include learning more about God’s character (because I believe this is the answer to many of life’s questions), practicing hospitable, looking for opportunities to be more generous, and becoming a published writer.
-I keep these simple because I only write them down after much prayer and asking God whether I should keep praying over them or toss them out the window.
+I keep these simply because I only write them down after much prayer and asking God whether I should keep praying over them or toss them out the window.
 Thankfully, these have remained on the list.

 There are so many benefits to writing out our to-do lists or life goals.
 As I mentioned, for me it keeps me grounded but here are a few more reasons that you might also find helpful.